The impact of local noise recorded at the ET candidate sites on the signal to noise ratio of CBC gravitational wave signals for the ET triangle configuration: Method

 where the $S_{n,\rm{ET}}(f)$ is the PSD of the ET design sensitivity, whereas $S_{n}(f)$ is the PSD of the modified ET sensitivity, where the NN is substituted with the contribution of the local noise over the chosen time window and $\Delta f=f_2-f_1$ is the selected bandwidth.
 This way, the NTR is evaluated time by time and normalised for the comparison of the two candidate sites.

 After inferring the modified ET sensitivity curves, we gather the events of interest for our study from astrophysical catalogs and we use PyCBC \cite{pycbc} to generate and inject signals in simulated ET noise.
 Waveforms are generated using the IMRPhenomD \cite{imrphenomd, imrphenomd2} GW approximant for IMBH and IMRPhenomPv2\_NRTidalv2 \cite{imrphenomp} for BNS, both available in the LIGO-Virgo-KAGRA Algorithm Library (LAL) \cite{lalsuite}.
 To take into account the antenna pattern of the detector, the ET triangle is simulated considering three properly oriented L-shaped co-located detectors, with an arm length of $10 \rm\, km$ and an arm angle of $60^{\circ}$.
 The variation of the antenna pattern with time is also taken into account.
 Since the actual orientation of the ET triangle has not been decided yet, we choose an arbitrary positioning of the detector.
-For the Sardinia candidate site, ET is assumed to be located at the Sos Enattos mine at $[40.44^{\circ} \rm\,N, 9.44^{\circ} \rm\,E]$, whereas for the EMR site, we have chosen the village of Terziet at $[50.73^{\circ} \rm\,N, 5.91^{\circ} \rm\,E]$ as a reference.
-For each detector, noise is obtained by generating white noise colored according to the given sensitivity curve and the same sources are taken into account.
+For the Sardinia candidate site, ET is assumed to be located at the Sos Enattos mine at $[40.44^{\circ} \rm\,N, 9.44^{\circ} \rm\,E]$, whereas for the EMR site, we have chosen the village of Terziet at $[50.73^{\circ} \rm\,N, 5.91^{\circ} \rm\,E]$, a proposed location for at least one of the ET vertexes, as a reference.
+For each detector, noise is obtained by generating a noise time series according to the given sensitivity curve and the same sources are taken into account.
 Waveforms are injected into the noise of each detector composing ET (labeled ET1, ET2 and ET3 respectively).

 First, we infer the distribution of the SNR of the signals injected in simulated noise obtained using the ET design sensitivity.
 Signal SNR is calculated as

 where $\rm\,MSNR_{\rm{ET1,2,3}}$ are the matched filter SNR calculated in each detector.
 Then, using the same events, we repeat the procedure for each curve inferred from Equation \ref{eq:NN} using the 10th, 50th and 90th percentile seismic spectra.
 The new SNR distributions are then compared against the design case used as a benchmark.
 The distributions of the SNR losses are obtained after calculating, for each event, the ratio between the new SNR and the benchmark SNR.